Intestacy

 Administrators are entitled to their expenses incurred for administering the estate.
 The Administrator has a fiduciary duty to the estate and its beneficiaries and should not gain from the estate.

 Usually, it takes approximately 12 months for the estate to be administered and assets distributed.
 The processing time in the High Court Probate office varies.
-The duties of an Administrator last for a life time.
+The duties of an Administrator last for a lifetime.
 Often assets come to light after the estate has been distributed.
 These assets must be distributed by the Executor also.
-If a subsequent Will came to light after a prior one was administrated, an Executor is obliged to revoke the prior Will and administer the later one.
+If a subsequent Will came to light after a prior one was administered, an Executor is obliged to revoke the prior Will and administer the later one.